jmavila/safe_pool/README.md

     pool = SafePool(processes=process_nr)
     res = pool.map(f, range(10))
 ```
-The mapping results will contain all your results, except the one corresponding to the killed task(s).
+The mapping results will contain all your results, except the ones corresponding to the killed task(s).
 They will be None.

 Example of result for a multiprocessing the square of the items in a list: